Fattigman/qc_filter/README.md

 # QC filterer

 ## Description
-Reads provided csv file and alerts if any species of specific origin fails to pass 90% threshold of accepted sequencing runs.
+Reads provided csv file and alerts if any samples of specific origin fails to pass 90% threshold of accepted sequencing runs.

 ## Usage
 ```shell